nirvanasupermind/tachyon/SPEC.md

 Eris is designed to be simple enough that many programmers can achieve fluency in the language.
 Eris in spirit is related to Python & C++ but is organized rather differently, with a number of aspects omitted and a few ideas from other languages included.

-## 1.1 - Example Programs
-See the `examples` folder to see several example Eris programs.

 # 2 - Grammar

 This section defines the formal grammar used to define the lexical and syntactic structure of an Eris program.